kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/01-score-keep-app/03-style-react-components/05-bem-naming.md

 # BEM Naming
 Stands for: Block, Element, Modifier

+* Naming convention
+* Just one way to think about and structure your styles and selectors
+* It's not a Library
-Naming convention.
-Just one way to think about and structure your styles and selectors.
-Its not a Library.
-Its not a framework.
-It's just a pattern you can use to create styles for apps
+* Its not a framework
+* It's just a pattern you can use to create styles for apps

 ## Reading Homework
 * [More info on BEM](http://getbem.com/introduction/)